TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 3 - Memory Metrics/2.3.3-guest-os/_index.md

 ![Resource Monitor](2.3.3-fig-7.png)

 Linux and VMkernel also has its fair share of simplifying this information.
 This [Linux Ate My RAM](http://linuxatemyram.com/) documents it well.
-For ESXi, a common misperception is “we are short on RAM, but fine on CPU”, when it is actually the **other way around**.
+For ESXi, a common misperception is "we are short on RAM, but fine on CPU", when it is actually the **other way around**.
 To prove it, check the performance counters for each cluster.
 You may see that the VMs have CPU performance while cluster CPU utilization is lower than cluster memory utilization.

 ## Free